illinois-cs498gd/illinois-cs498gd.github.io/_assignments/project.md

 Discovery is the phase of your project where your team decides what game you are making and what needs to be accomplished to do so.

 You are tasked with turning in three documents: A short description/summary of your project, a high level vision canvas, and a technical design document.
 All of these should be in the given folder.
-Submitions should be in the form of PDFs.
+Submissions should be in the form of PDF files.

 Your documents will be graded on:
 - Completion - Did you turn in all the documents and were all the documents completed correctly?